Crangon crangon: Fishery

 Greenpeace Germany classifies the brown shrimp as an "unsustainable" choice that should be avoided.
 Brown shrimp have been documented to contain microplastics.

 As food

 The consumption of brown shrimp is popular in Belgium, the Netherlands, northern Germany, and Denmark.

 Shrimp in general are known as garnalen in Dutch.
 It is the basis of the dish tomate-crevettes, where the shrimp are mixed with mayonnaise and fresh parsley, and served in a hollowed-out uncooked tomato.
 The shrimp croquette is another Belgian speciality; the shrimp are in the interior of the battered croquette along with béchamel sauce.
 Freshly cooked, unpeeled brown shrimp are often served as a snack accompanying beer, typically a sour ale or Flemish red such as Rodenbach.

-In Lancashire, England, the peeled brown shrimps are mixed with butter and spices (including mace) to make potted shrimps, a dish traditionally eaten with bread.
+In Lancashire, England, the peeled brown shrimps are mixed with butter and spices (including nutmeg or mace) to make potted shrimps, a dish traditionally eaten with bread.